 Even when training sessions are finished, new employees often still take time to learn all the aspects of their new jobs at hand.

-Completing JSAs helps to speed up this process because they creates teaching aids for these new team members.
+Completing JSAs helps to speed up this process because they create teaching aids for these new team members.
 Employees can read the JSA for a complete breakdown of the steps required for each job, as well as information regarding any potential hazards.

 Ultimately, the largest benefit of a JSA is also its purpose: to prevent accidents in the workplace.
 While meeting the safety standards set out by OSHA is a good starting place, those regulations don't necessarily address every potential hazard your workers may face.
 And preventing accidents isn't just good for your employees - it's good for your business too.
 OSHA reported that there were 3.0 accidents or sicknesses per every 100 workers in 2015.
 These sick or injured staff members must be replaced by temporary workers, cutting into your profit margin and workplace productivity.